 We also took aim at the billboards.
 We learned that many of them were actually on the state right of way and were illegally placed.
 The state directed that several of the billboards come down, including the double decker in front of the Big Rock.
 One by one, most of the billboards and small signs along this section of Cummings Highway were removed.

 The LMPA found an unlikely ally in a man who was in the billboard business.
 Jack Steiner, who also operated Ruby Falls, worked with the association in a number of ways.
 He led in an effort to eliminate a large number of signs at the foot of Lookout Mountain and replace them with directional signs.
-He took great pride in greatly improving the appearance of the front of Ruby Falls by putting in an attractive waterfall and taking down the powerlines along the highway and putting the lines underground.
+He took great pride in greatly improving the appearance of the front of Ruby Falls by putting in an attractive waterfall and taking down the powerlines along the highway.

 Mr. Steiner also began a series of important land donations to the LMPA.
 The most significant was the old Broad Gauge Railroad bed going all the way up the mountain from St. Elmo.
 Carl Gibson, another Ruby Falls official, had been able to acquire this scenic route earlier.
 He envisioned its possible use as a direct route to Ruby Falls.
 The section given to the land trust begins at the crossing near the foot of Ochs Highway.
 It continues past the old Whiteside Turnpike, the Incline Railway crossing, the site of the first Incline crossing, the Federal Road crossing and on to Scenic Highway at Ruby Falls.
 It continues on toward Reflection Riding, then a cutback toward Cravens House.
 It continues on to near the top of the mountain at the Scenic Highway.
 There are a couple of trestles along the way, including a high one across the site of the first Incline.
 Bobby Davenport of the Trust for Public Land found funds to have this trail greatly improved, and the trestles fixed.
 Many hikers and bikers use it today.